Trixi Framework

 Authors

-Michael Schlottke-Lakemper (RWTH Aachen University, Germany), Gregor Gassner (University of Cologne, Germany), Hendrik Ranocha (University of Hamburg, Germany), Andrew Winters (Linköping University, Sweden), and Jesse Chan (Rice University, US) are the principal developers of Trixi.jl.
+Michael Schlottke-Lakemper (University of Augsburg, Germany), Gregor Gassner (University of Cologne, Germany), Hendrik Ranocha (University of Hamburg, Germany), Andrew Winters (Linköping University, Sweden), and Jesse Chan (Rice University, US) are the principal developers of Trixi.jl.
 David A. Kopriva (Florida State University, US) is the principal developer of HOHQMesh and HOHQMesh.jl.
 For a full list of authors, please check out the respective packages.

 Get in touch!